 You could try using a gluten free, all-purpose flour.
-This will likely change the texture some and may require more or less liquid.
+However, this will likely change the texture some and may require more or less liquid.

 You can easily store the shells in the fridge for about 5 to 7 days.
-Store them in a airtight container or bag.
-When you are ready to serve them, place them in the oven at 200 degrees for about 5 minutes or until they are warmed through.
+Just store them in a airtight container or bag.
+When you are ready to serve them, place them in the oven at 200 degrees for about 5 minutes or until they are warmed through

 Yes!
 You can make the dough and refrigerate it for up to 1 week.
 Wrap it tightly in plastic wrap or place in a sealed bag or container.
-Let it to come up to room temperature before rolling out and frying.
+Then, let it to come up to room temperature before rolling out and frying.

 More Mexican inspired recipes